Home > Buyers Guides

 The doctor must pass you a letter of medical necessity for the walk-in tub.

-The prescription or diagnostic report should outline some authentic reasons for the necessity of getting a walk-in tub.
+The prescription or diagnostic report should outline authentic reasons for getting a walk-in tub.

 Gathering all the above supportive documents does not necessarily mean that Medicare guarantees its assistance.